Sky Lakes Medical Center

 But he does have impressive Google Analytics data he can point to, should key stakeholders want hard figures.

-For example, in the spring issue of Live Smart, readers were directed to a custom URL that contained a collection of recipes.
-In the 2 months since the issue hit the mail stream, this collection of recipes has been viewed 51 times.
+For example, in the Spring 2017 issue of Live Smart, readers were directed to a custom URL that contained a collection of recipes.
+In the 2 months after the issue hit the mail stream, this collection of recipes has been viewed 51 times.

 Similarly, the number of people who come to the skylakes.org website through direct channels (e.g., someone types in a specific address, rather than performing a search) is high.
 The data below represents traffic between Jan.
-31 and July 31 of this year.
+31 and July 31, 2017.

 This seems to suggest that the links in the publication are enticing readers to hop online to find out more, just as Hottman planned.